-As of 2016 there's even now a medication specifically developed and FDA-licensed to help dogs who suffer from noise phobias and anxiety from fireworks - it's called Sileo.
+There's even a medication specifically developed and FDA-licensed to help dogs who suffer from noise phobias and anxiety from fireworks - it's called Sileo.
 Since being launched in 2016, Sileo has helped thousands of dogs (and their people, by extension) get through fireworks and thunderstorms more calmly and with less distress.
-Sileo is a fast-acting, non-sedating gel that you put on your dog's gums to help prevent or treat their noise aversion.
+Sileo is a fast-acting, non-sedating gel that you put on your dog's gums to help prevent or treat their noise aversion to fireworks or thunder.
 As with alprazolam and trazodone, Sileo is available by prescription only, and it's not appropriate for every dog.

 To best help your pets with their noise phobias you really need to speak with your veterinarian or behaviorist as early as possible, and especially well in advance of any expected fireworks displays or thunderstorm seasons.
 The 3rd of July is a horrible (and extremely busy) time to contact your vet with a “firework meds” request!

 And it should go without saying, but it’s important enough to say anyway… never give your pets any medication or supplement without first speaking with your veterinarian.
 As with other drug classes, when dealing with behavior modification medications, there can be significant undesirable side effects when drugs are inappropriately used together or when they’re given at inappropriate dosages — including Serotonin Syndrome.

 “Drug-Free” Tools To Help Pets With Fireworks or Thunderstorm PhobiasOf course some pets don’t respond fully to medications, and others might not be able to take them because of existing medical conditions or the possibility of interactions with the drugs they’re currently on.
 Some cats and dogs have such mild noise phobias that they may not even need anti-anxiety drugs to help them through their fireworks or thunderstorm phobias.
 Fortunately there are many “non-drug” aids and tricks that can be useful — either alone or in combination with each other or even with some of the prescribed anti-anxiety drugs.
 Here are a few…